duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 Again, the Spice instant answer system works like so:

-- We break the query (search terms) down into seperate words, which is a process that happens in the background.
+- We break the query (search terms) down into separate words, which is a process that happens in the background.

 - We see if any of those words or groups of words are **triggers** for any instant answers.
 These **triggers** are defined by the developer when creating an instant answer.
 In the example we used above, the trigger word is "**npm**".
 - If a Spice is triggered, we run its `handle` function.